scil/LaravelFly/readme.md

 - Same codes can run on PHP-FPM or LaravelFly

-- To be absolutely safe, put your code under control.
-Coroutine is supported (code execution can jump from one request to another).

 - Moderate strategy: by default, each Third Party service provider is registered on server worker process (before the first request arrived at server) , booted in request.

-  - The majority of Laravel official services or some other objects can be made before any requests.
-There are two types:
+- By default, all Laravel official services are COROUTINE-FRIENDLY.
+You can make a service or object before any requests.
+There are two ways:
-      - be configurable to serve in multiple requests (only one instance of the service).
+  - let the service or object live in multiple requests (only one instance of the service).
 LaravelFly named it  **WORKER SERVICE**, **WORKER OBJECT** or **COROUTINE-FRIENDLY SERVICE/OBJECT**.
-      - to be cloned in each request (one instance in one request).LaravelFly named it **CLONE SERVICE** or **CLONE OBJECT**.
+  - cloned the service or object in each request (one instance in one request).LaravelFly named it **CLONE SERVICE** or **CLONE OBJECT**.
 This way is simple, but often has the problem [Stale Reference](https://github.com/scil/LaravelFly/wiki/clone-and-Stale-Reference).
 This type is used widely by [laravel-swoole](https://github.com/swooletw/laravel-swoole) and [laravel-s](https://github.com/hhxsv5/laravel-s),  while used rarely by LaravelFly.

 - Extra speed improvements such as connection pool, middlewares cache, view path cache.